africanvisionmalawi/avm-site/src/pages/environment/index.md

   url: "./fuel-saving-stoves/"
 - linkTitle: Reforestation
   linkText: Wood is the main source of fuel for keeping warm and cooking.
 Our Reforestation
-    Project is promoting self-sufficiency within our support area.
+    Project is promoting self-sufficiency within our area.
   photo: "/img/page-links/link-reforestation.jpg"
   url: "./reforestation/"
 - linkTitle: Food Mill